moonbitlang/moonbit-course/course4/lecture4_en.md

 let tuesday = 1 * 2 // Is this Tuesday?
 ```

 The most significant difference is that functions defined with enumerated types are total functions, while those defined with integers are partial functions.
 This increases the possibility of users providing incorrect inputs – they might pass -1 or 8, and we have no way to prevent this through the compiler.
 Another consideration is, what does adding one to a day of the week mean?
 What is the meaning of multiplying the day of the week by a number?
 Why is Monday multiplied by two equal to Tuesday?
 Why is Tuesday divided by two equal to Monday?
-Enumerated types can distinguish themselves from existing types and better abstraction.
+Enumerated types can distinguish themselves from existing types and abstract better.

 Additionally, enumerated types prevent the representation of irrational data.
 For instance, when using various services, user identification can be based on either a phone number or an email, both of which are optional but only one is required.
 If we use a structure with two nullable fields to represent this, there is a risk of both fields being empty or both having data, which is not what we want.
 Therefore, enumerated types can be used to better restrict the range of reasonable data.